 What is Form I-131?

 This is the form that permits certain eligible individuals to reenter the United States, obtain a Refugee Travel Document or Advance Parole.
 Form I-131 is usually filed with the United States Citizenship and Immigration Services (USCIS), the government agency in charge of upholding immigration law, before traveling abroad.
 Its main purpose is to protect an individual’s ability to reenter the United States when they travel abroad.

 Form I-131 Processing Times Overview

 Form I-131 processing times vary depending on multiple factors, which we will discuss later in this article.
 For now, let’s look at Form I-131 processing times in 2023 based on various field offices or service centers across the country.

 Note: should you find yourself in the predicament of requiring immediate travel outside of the United States before the processing time for Form I-131 is complete, it may be possible to obtain an Advance Parole Document on an emergency basis by visiting the nearest USCIS office

 1) California Service Center

 The processing time at the California Service Center is between 14 to 20 months.
 However, this processing time is subject to change without prior notice.

-At the Nebraska Service Center, the processing time is around 10 to 13.5 months.
+At the Nebraska Service Center, the processing time of Form I-131 is around 13.5 to 15.5 months.

 It’s important to note that these processing times represent data collected approximately two months before.
 As a result, the processing times may change without prior notice.